MOVING TO IMO

 • Acceptance of IR (Immigration Responsibility) by inviting organizations or individual.

-• Obtainable only from the office of the Comptroller General of Immigration in the Nigeria Immigration Service Headquarters, Abuja.
+• Obtainable only from the office of the Controller General of Immigration in the Nigeria Immigration Service Headquarters, Abuja.

 Expatriate Quota is the authorization to a company to employ individual expatriates to specifically approved job designations, and also specifying the permissible duration of such employment.
 The expatriate quota is the work permits for expatriate employees to fill the expatriate quota obtained by the employer company.